 Weave the threads of your founder’s story around other people’s careabouts.
 People are still buying from people – but now because they see themselves reflected in the posture and principles of the business, not a single individual.

-Reflect that in an ‘about you’ for your website.
+You could reflect that in an ‘about you’ for your website.
 Think of it as an outside-in view of your manifesto.
-It counterbalances the founder’s story in ‘about us’.
 For a business like Patagonia an ‘about you’ could go something like:

 | The pull of the ocean, the mountain, the forest never goes away